 top of page

-TABPHE Juneteenth Youth Poster Contest Flyer (2024)(Rev).jpg
+Youth Poster Contest Flyer (FINAL).jpg

-15th ANNUAL
+16th ANNUAL

-2024 TABPHE CORPUS CHRISTI
+2025 TABPHE CORPUS CHRISTI

 SPIRIT OF EMANCIPATION YOUTH POSTER CONTEST

-Winners will be announced on June 15, 2024.
+Winners will be announced on June 21, 2025 at the annual festival.

 Winning posters will be shared with local officials for public display.